Whispers in Corridors – Claire Mansfield

 Night in the Lonesome October – Richard Laymon

-I really enjoy the style of writing from the late Richard Laymon.
+I enjoy the style of writing from the late Richard Laymon.
 He will always keep the reader glued to the story, particularly this title.
 I rate most of his titles highly, but like most, this particular book stands out.
-I really enjoyed this one.
+I enjoyed this one.
 Love works in mysterious ways and well worth the read.
-I often think what Richard Laymon could produce todays, it is a sad miss in the Author world, but his books will always live on.
+I often think what Richard Laymon could produce today, it is a sad miss in the Author world, but his books will always live on.

 Misery – Stephen King

 Many will already know about this title.
 Still today, this remains as popular as it was back in the day when this was first released.
 A brilliant story and for once a good movie was made from this.
 I like the character Paul Sheldon in this and found myself edging him forward to get where he needed to go (Being careful about spoiler’s…just in case) This is a brilliant book and the ongoing battle with Annie Wilkes is simply superb.